 - The lowest rates are reserved for those with excellent credit

-Using a credit card consolidation loan can also help when you have a large amount of credit card debt.
-Personal loans typically allow you to borrow a few thousand to several thousand dollars, enabling you to move several high-interest credit card debts to your loan.
+Getting a credit card consolidation loan can help manage payments.
+I especially like this option for paying down a significant amount of debt.
+It allows you to borrow from a few thousand to tens of thousands of dollars, transferring your high-interest credit card debts to your loan.

 - Rates are typically lower than credit cards